-Each Chapter is licensed by McDonald's Corporation and Ronald McDonald House Charities, Inc. to use the related trademarks in conjunction with fundraising activities and the operation of its programs; the license agreement also sets standards of operations for programs, governance, finance, branding and reporting.
+Each Chapter is licensed by McDonald's Corporation and RMHC Global to use the related trademarks in conjunction with fundraising activities and the operation of its programs; the license agreement also sets standards of operations for programs, governance, finance, branding and reporting.

-Ronald McDonald House Charities, Inc. ("RMHC Global"), a separately registered nonprofit organization, ensures delivery of the mission across the globe.
+RMHC Global, a separately registered nonprofit organization, ensures delivery of the mission across the globe.
 As a center of excellence, RMHC Global builds and sustains a robust infrastructure of support to the network of Chapters, including operations, licensing and compliance, finance, risk management, communications, marketing and development.
 The Organization receives grants and a portion of net revenues from all national fundraising efforts facilitated by RMHC Global, as defined by the license agreement.
-During the year ended December 31, 2022 and 2021, the Organization received \$144,577 and \$469,119, respectively, from these revenue streams.
+During the year ended December 31, 2023 and 2022, the Organization received \$707,063 and \$335,798, respectively, from these revenue streams.
+This includes \$134,188 and \$69,847 in receivables for 2023 and 2022, respectively.

-The Organization purchased and received in-kind services from one board member's company during 2022 and two different board members' companies in 2021.
+The Organization purchased and received services from one board member's company during 2023.
+The services related to state legislative lobbying.
+The Organization purchased and received in-kind services from one board member's company during 2022.
 The services related to the family room build out, purchase and installation of courtyard lighting and a fire alarm suppression system for the house, and other electrical and general contract work.
-The Organization paid these related parties a total of \$2,650 and \$403,156 in 2022 and 2021, respectively.
+The Organization paid these related parties a total of \$21,864 and \$2,650 in 2023 and 2022, respectively.